 The beautiful thing about video is that anyone with a smartphone and a video app can put together an engaging video in a very short time.
 You don’t have to be a professional or have professional video equipment to take advantage of this trend.

 This is why more and more brands are creating and publishing video content on social media, video sharing platforms and even their homepage.
 After all, studies show that videos on a homepage or product page can increase conversion by as much as 80 percent.

 There is a strong connection between user engagement and videos, suggests Tony, a technical expert at Freeparking , a New Zealand web hosting provider.
 “We’ve noticed significant traffic to websites that have one or more videos on their homepage; this obviously shows that videos are what visitors are looking for.”
 So, commit to creating between four to five videos every month.
 Whether you make a live or recorded video isn’t overly important.

 Google confirmed about 20 percent of search queries on their platform are voice related.
 This number will double by 2020.
 This shows that the world is slowly moving to a voice centered internet age.

 Search queries are changing from the regular text based search that we know to sentences spoken on handheld devices.
 If you’ve been in the marketing industry for even a short while, you will likely agree that more of today’s internet users derive from the Smartphone set.
 Very few people sit in front of a personal computer (PC) to get information online any more.

 While digital marketers are positioning for a mobile driven audience, you should consider the fact that most of that audience will prefer to conduct a voice search because of their busy schedule.

-Even though organic traffic still remains the best source of traffic for websites, it’s no secret that lots of sales are clinched based on peer reviews.
+Organic traffic remains the best source of traffic for websites.
+However, it’s no secret sales are clinched based on peer reviews.

 In fact, 90 percent of consumers say they are influenced to buy following reviews and recommendations from friends and family.